529 Plans: Learn the Tax and Financial Planning Benefits of College Savings

 Key insights

-• A 529 plan can be a great option for college (and some K-12) savings.
-These plans not only provide tax free earnings but offer other advantages.
+• A 529 plan can be a great savings option for college (and some K-12).
+These plans can provide potential tax-free earnings and offer other advantages.

 • There are many rules involving contributions and withdrawals so it’s important to learn the details.
 Starting in 2024, unused 529 funds may be rolled into a Roth IRA for the beneficiary without incurring penalties or taxes, assuming certain guidelines are followed.